 When trying to select a good non-toy present for the child in your life, consider their special interests and unique gifts.

 Do they like to bake?
 Try a cake pop maker with cake pop sticks, sprinkles, cake batter mix, and an apron.
 Our older girls loved receiving these unique gifts last year.

 Would they like to learn to sew?
 Try packaging a gift certificate for sewing lessons with some needles, thread, tape measure, and fabric fat quarters.
 If you can spend a little more, consider purchasing a sewing machine for your child to make her own creations.

-If they enjoy camping, perhaps a headlight, a lantern, sleeping bag, camp chair, magnifying glass or binoculars.
-Even a play tent for indoors with some audio books to listen to during their “campout” could make a wonderful gift.
+If they enjoy camping, perhaps a headlight, a lantern, a sleeping bag, a camp chair, a magnifying glass, or binoculars.
+Even a play tent indoors with some audiobooks to listen to during their “campout” could make a wonderful gift.

 Consider making a small bundle of favorite things under a similar theme to make a fun gift.

-- Monogrammed towels, sheets, washcloths with a new bath gel, bath salts or bath bombs
+- Monogrammed towels, sheets, and washcloths with a new bath gel, bath salts or bath bombs

 - A new umbrella and galoshes